Posts

 Image

 The class continued to grow well with new kids always joining the class during the year.
 This class photo shows twenty children in total near the beginning of the year.
 At the end of the year our first 'graduate' student was Shae, who had been in the class since the beginning.
+With a full class and sustainable programme an agreement was signed between FRENZ and Burnside Primary School to formalise our partnership in running this great bilingual class.

 Image